Old Road, Antigua and Barbuda

-Old Road, officially known as the Town of Old Road, is a town located on a roadstead in the parish of Saint Mary, Antigua and Barbuda.
+Old Road (Hol' Roud /aig/), officially known as the Town of Old Road, is a town located on a roadstead in the parish of Saint Mary, Antigua and Barbuda.
 It is overlooked by Boggy Peak, which lies to its northwest.
 Old Road was founded in the 1700s, and in the 1850s was still a tiny settlement of 96, smaller than its neighbour to the west, Urlings.
 Old Road has since grown to a population of 1,251 in 2011, and is now the tenth largest settlement in the country.
 Old Road is smaller than Willikies, but is larger than Montclear, Skyline, and Potters Village.
-Old Road is separated from the rest of Antigua by the Shekerley Mountains.
+Old Road is separated from much of Antigua by the Shekerley Mountains.
 The village is located on Andy Roberts Drive which to the east, merges onto Fig Tree Drive leading to John Hughes, and to the west, continues through Urlings, Crabs Hill, and Johnsons Point before merging onto Valley Road in Ffryes village.

 Old Road contains a sports complex, Morris Bay beach, Carlisle Bay beach, and the St. Mary's parish church.
 Old Road also has a primary school, and in sports, is home to the Old Road F.C. and a cricket club.

 History

 Pre-independence

 Old Road was historically home to a few sugar estates in the 1700s, such as Morris' estate.
 A map from the sugar era also suggests other sugar estates in what is now Old Road.
+The town was formerly known as Carlisle Road.
 In 1856, Old Road had 96 people—49 women and 47 men.
 There were seventeen freehold tenures, seven leasehold tenures, and one tenancy at will.
 There were 25 occupied homes in the town.